LotusLotus

 Thus I have heard:

-Ānanda replied to the Buddha, "The king Prasenajit is coming to the place where the Buddha is.
-Hence the sound of drums and conch shells."
+Ānanda replied to the Buddha, “King Prasenajit is coming to the Buddha.
+Hence the sound of drums and conch shells.”

-The Buddha said to Ānanda, "You should also beat the great Dharma drum because I now will pronounce the Sūtra of the Great Dharma Drum."
+The Buddha told Ānanda, “You should also beat the great Dharma drum because I now will pronounce the Sūtra of the Great Dharma Drum.”

-Ānanda asked the Buddha, "I have never heard of the title of this Sūtra of the Great Dharma Drum.
-For what reason is it called the Sūtra of the Great Dharma Drum?"
+Ānanda asked the Buddha, “I have never heard of the name of this Sūtra of the Great Dharma Drum.
+Why is it called the Sūtra of the Great Dharma Drum?”

-The Buddha told Ānanda, "How can you know it?
-Not even one of the Bodhisattva-Mahāsattvas in this assembly knows this Sūtra of the Great Dharma Drum, which has a six-syllable title.
-Much less have you heard of it."
+The Buddha told Ānanda, “How can you know it?
+Not even one of the Bodhisattva-Mahāsattvas in this assembly knows this Sūtra of the Great Dharma Drum, which has a six-syllable name [in Sanskrit].
+Much less have you heard of it.”

 Ānanda said to the Buddha, "This is unprecedented.
 The name of this Dharma is truly hard to know."

-"Indeed, Ānanda, the fact is not different from your statement. Ānanda, this Sūtra of the Great Dharma Drum, like the flower of the udumbara tree, is rare in the world."
+“Indeed, Ānanda, the fact is not different from your statement. Ānanda, this Sūtra of the Great Dharma Drum, like the bloom of the udumbara tree, is rare in the world.”

 Ānanda asked the Buddha, "Not all Buddhas have this Dharma?"

-The Buddha told Ānanda, "Buddhas—past, present, and future—all have this Dharma."
+The Buddha told Ānanda, “Buddhas of the past, present, and future all have this Dharma.”

 Ānanda asked the Buddha, "If so, why did these Bodhisattvas, the heroes among men, all come to gather here?
 Why do their Tathāgatas not expound this Dharma in their own lands?"